sarimaleem/urdu-music-paper/notes.md

 while staying true to its Islamic heritage was Sufism, an “Islam of peace.”
 Projecting a peaceful Pakistan had to be done visibly, and so Sufi practices were turned into forms of cultural tourism, commodifying it.

+TODO List for rough draft:

+* Change the thesis to fit the paper a bit better.
+[DONE]
+* Make sure there are 3 academic sources [DONE]
+* Add the non academic sources [DONE]
+* add citations throughout the paper [DONE]
+* Add either the interview or the ethnogrpahic analysis to each paragraph [DONE]
+  * paragraph 1 [DONE]
+  * paragraph 2 [DONE]
+  * paragraph 3 [DONE]
+* Fix the conclusion [DONE]
+* Final read through

+TODO list for final draft:

+Great work on this Sarim!
+I only have a few suggestions because you have a pretty well-written paper alredy!
+My main thoughts surround the depth you go in.
+Like I mentioned at a few points in the comments, there are alot of aspects to this that could use a little more detail and maybe additional perspectives to support your argument.
+The changes in reintroduction or the language barrier as examples.
+Those are two I would definitely recommend seeing if there are any other aspects that you didn't touch on.
+And then in general, picture your research alongside your thesis points.
+Are there any connections between them that you missed?
+Does this article explain a different side of this point that you haven't touched on yet?
+Ask yourself those questions to start digging deeper into each of your points!
+Nice work overall!

+[ ] Additional perspective for Sufi culture
+[ ] Additional perspecive on language
+[ ] IDK what else ??